David-Bates/blend-files/README.md

-# blend-files
+Blend files
+---
-A permanent place for blend files
+A permanent place for the blend files that I use on [BSE](http://blender.stackexchange.com/)